First Trust Bloomberg Artificial Intelligence ETF (FAI): Growth Drivers, Key Risks, and Investor Outlook

 Structural tailwinds

-- The AI theme is supported by paradigm shifts.
-These include increasing data volumes and advances in algorithms like deep learning, large language models, and generative AI.
-There is also a proliferation of cloud and edge computing.
-Semiconductor innovation and enterprise adoption of AI platforms are also important factors.
+• The AI theme is supported by paradigm shifts: increasing data volumes, advances in algorithms (deep learning, large language models, generative AI), proliferation of cloud and edge computing, semiconductor innovation, and enterprise adoption of AI platforms.

-- The FAI index methodology targets companies whose revenues derive significantly from AI-related activities.
-According to the fund’s documentation, the universe is screened for AI exposure through “revenue assessment.”
-It is also assessed through “theme assessment.”
-After these evaluations, the ~50 best-performing securities globally are selected.
+• The FAI index methodology targets companies whose revenues derive significantly from AI-related activities.
+According to the fund’s documentation, the universe is screened for AI exposure through “revenue assessment” and “theme assessment,” after which the ~50 best-performing securities globally are selected.

 Rapid innovation and market opportunity